Running

 • Hardmoors 26.2 Trail Marathon Series - seven challenging trail marathons, half-marathons and 10k's held at classic locations around the North York Moors throughout the year, starting in February through to December

-• Ravenscar Half Marathon in May with stunning coastal views (half marathon and 10k)
+• Ravenscar Half Marathon in May with stunning coastal views (half marathon and 10k) (resting in 2026)

 • Hanging Stone Leap in August - run or walk 13 or 24 miles starting in Guisborough